 13) Verify all HTTP methods.
-PUT and Delete methods should not be enabled on web server .
+PUT and Delete methods should not be enabled on a web server.

-14) Password should be at least 8 character long containing at least one number and one special character.
+14) Verify if the password meets the required standards.
+The password should be at least 8 characters long containing at least one number and one special character.

 15) Username should not be like “admin” or “administrator”.